 His improvements included changing the company’s name in 1976—to the current Snell Prosthetics & Orthotics.
 By the time Ed Snell retired and his son assumed the company presidency in 1984, more changes were under way.
 Foreseeing the coming climate of empowerment for the disabled as reflected in such legislation as the Americans with Disabilities Act, Frank Snell oversaw the construction of the current Little Rock office at 625 North University Avenue, rapidly followed by the opening of satellite offices across the state.
 In addition, Frank quickly determined that CAD/CAM technology was worth investing in and thus became the first independent prosthetics and orthotics facility in Arkansas to implement computer aided design and manufacturing in the late 1980’s.

-The family continues its mission with Frank Snell’s daughter Melissa Snell joining the company in 1999, bringing her own insights and fresh perspective to the company’s growth pattern.
 Today, she is the vice president of Business Development for the practice.
 As well, son Brant Snell, RPT, upholds the family tradition joining the company in 1997 and currently working alongside his father as a prosthetic technician.

 Snell has witnessed amazing progress in the field of prosthetics since Pop Snell originally fit the company’s first patients with wood and rawhide prosthetic limbs.
 The decades since have brought many improvements through the use of lighter-weight thermosetting resins with their superior strength and durability, while more modern developments have relied on the use of materials such as acrylics, thermoplastics and epoxy resins.
 Today’s hi-tech componentry and microprocessor technologies continue to greatly improve the devices that Snell fabricates.